Nikola-Radovanovic/EnigmatryShop/README.md

 - Connect database with class library project
 - Improve BuyArticle method with deduction quantity of articles in stock
 - Improve Recent Articles list
+- Fix dependency injection on Index page on Shop.Client project

 Vendor.WebApi Refactoring
 -------------------------
-Vendor.WebApi project is created like third party provider mock and because of that isn't The Vendor.Web Api project is created as an third-party provider mock and therefore the project structure is not what it should be, as the case with Shop.WebApi project.
+The Vendor.Web Api project is created as an third-party provider mock and therefore the project structure is not what it should be, as the case with Shop.WebApi project, beacause the logic in Vendor.WebApi is only consumed by Shop.WebApi.